euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 ------------

 Our mathematical problem is to solve a system of polynomial equations in several variables.
-The discrete part of the output data consists of the number of solutions and degrees of positive dimensional solution sets.
+The discrete part of the output data includes the number of solutions and degrees of positive dimensional solution sets.
 When the input is exact or if the coefficients of the polynomial can be given with any accuracy, the isolated solutions can be then approximated